stoplightio/docs/articles/versioning/introduction.md

 # Versioning and Release

 You can declare Versions and Releases within Stoplight to manage and track changes made to your Project over time.
-To identify the version/release that you are currently working with, you can see it in the top right of the editor screen.
+You can identify which version/release you are viewing in the top right of the editor.
 Versions will be marked with a **Branch** icon, while releases will be marked with a **Tag** icon.
 Stoplight follows the [Semantic Versioning](https://semver.org/) numbering conventions of MAJOR.MINOR.PATCH

 - Major Version: When incompatible API changes have been made
 - Minor Version: When backwards-compatible functionality have been added